Why I Bonds Are the Safest Investment You Can Make

-If you look online at I Bond rates, it says the fixed rates as of May 1, 2018 is 0.30%.
-A semiannual inflation rate is also applied, and from May 2012 - October 2018, it is 1.11, which means an annual rate of 2.22%.
+If you look online at I Bond rates, it says the fixed rates as of May 1, 2018, is 0.30%.
+A semiannual inflation rate is also applied, and from May 2012 to October 2018, it is 1.11, which means an annual rate of 2.22%.
 Where else can you get 2.2% guaranteed tax-deferred interest on a safe and liquid investment right now while knowing that if rates go up, your rate will also likely go up?
 This is what makes I Bonds the best safe, cash investment you can find right now.

 Use I Bonds to Fund Future Healthcare Premiums